-The FAST Act also modified the planning factors, increasing them from eight to 10.
+The IIJA also carried forward the planning factors modified in the 2015 FAST ACT, which increased them from eight to 10.
 The planning factors include:

 - 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2.
 Increase the safety of the transportation system for motorized and non-motorized users; - 3.
 Increase the security of the transportation system for motorized and non-motorized users; - 4.
 Increase accessibility and mobility of people and freight; - 5.
 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
 Promote efficient system management and operation; - 8.
 Emphasize the preservation of the existing transportation system; - 9.
 Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation; and - 10.
 Enhance travel and tourism.